 From the furthest reaches of the universe to the microscopic world of our genes, science offers writers the kind of scope other subjects simply can’t match.
-Don’t miss seeing these emerging boffins in conversation with The Guardian's environment reporter Michael Slezak to discuss the future of science writing.
+Don’t miss seeing these boffins in conversation with ABC's National Science, Technology and Environment Reporter Michael Slezak to discuss the future of science writing.
 These young science writers are contributors to The Best Australian Science Writing 2017, a collection that explores the intricacies of the world around us.
 Featuring New Scientist reporter Alice Klein, ABC producer Joel Werner and science writer Ivy Shih.

 Ivy Shih (Australian)